Our impact

 publications based on expedition data – Covers in Science and Nature

-Testimonial from a child following a visit to the Grande Exposition at 104 in Paris
+Testimonial from a child following a visit to the Great Expedition exhibit at 104 in Paris

 47 Taranauts